mbachmann/traefik-v2-dev-ci-pipeline/README.md

 6. Server Location

-The current list of server locations can be listed with _hcloud location list_
+The current list of server locations can be retrieved with _hcloud location list_

 | ID  | NAME | DESCRIPTION           | NETWORK ZONE | COUNTRY | CITY        |
 |-----|------|-----------------------|--------------|---------|-------------|